rdlabo-team/ionic-theme-ios26/README.md

 This is a known issue that has been shared with the Ionic team.
 We will update this library accordingly once Ionic Core addresses it.

-### Experimental: Using Tap Animation with IonTabButton / IonSegmentButton
+### Experimental: Using Gesture Animation with IonTabButton / IonSegmentButton

 __This feature is experimental.
 The library can be used without this feature.__